-The 2023-2024 Stormwater Public Outreach plan (Appendix A) will be implemented.
-The Stormwater Public Outreach plan will be updated annually in an effort to better awareness levels throughout the community, and to continue educate and evaluate current messages and message types, improving message deliverables to target audiences.
+The 2024-2025 Stormwater Public Outreach plan (Appendix A) will be implemented.
+The Stormwater Public Outreach plan will be updated annually in an effort to better the awareness levels throughout the community, and to continue educating and evaluate current messages and message types, improving message deliverables to target audiences.

 S5.B.1a.
-Implement the 2021-2022 Public Outreach Plan
+Implement the Public Outreach Plan Appendix A